maxzheng/great-life-guide/README.md

 Motivation
 ----------

-Be motivated by using [play, purpose, and potential (PPP)](https://hbr.org/2015/11/how-company-culture-shapes-employee-motivation) for everything that you do.
+Be motivated by using [play, purpose, and potential (PPP)](https://hbr.org/2015/11/how-company-culture-shapes-employee-motivation) for everything that you do using these direct motives:

 * Play is where you enjoy what you do and is the most powerful motivator.
 Use your creativity to make any task enjoyable.
 * Purpose is what you get after you do something.
 Always understand why you are doing something and its value.
 * Potential is what you might be able to do in the future after you have done it.

-Motivation can be negatively impacted by emotional/economic pressure and inertia.
+Motivation can be negatively impacted by indirect motives, such as emotional/economic pressure and inertia.
+For tactical tasks, they do work well and gives a gravitational pull to get things done.
+However, for adaptive task, the pull may be in the opposite side so they are best accomplished using high direct motives.

 Prioritization
 --------------